 This setting addresses systems with multiple GPUs whose relative performance does not differ significantly.
 Whenever a processing job is started darktable uses any currently idle GPU but not the CPU.
 Users of systems with a variety of GPUs will need better control on their relative priority.
-They would be better off selecting the "default" profile and fine-tuning their system with the "opencl device priority" configuration parameter (see multiple devices).
+They would be better off selecting the "default" profile and fine-tuning their system with the "opencl_device_priority" configuration parameter (see multiple devices).

 On first start-up or after any detected change in the GPU configuration of your system darktable tries to identify the best suited profile for you.
-You can change it at any time in preferences processing preferences processing preferences <a href="
+You can change it at any time in preferences > processing > cpu/gpu/memory.